-Excited urination is different in that a puppy will usually grow out of this reaction.
+Excited urination is different because a puppy usually grows out of this reaction.
 Submissive urination, however, often has to be overcome through training.
 Dogs read body language exceptionally well, and we, as owners, sometimes give off the incorrect signals, resulting in the dog offering submissive gestures such as urination.
-Fear, lack of confidence, sensitivity, confusion, and nervousness can result in submissive urination in older dogs, as well.
-It can also be triggered through inappropriate punishment, although this is not always the case.
+Fear, lack of confidence, sensitivity, confusion, and nervousness can also result in submissive urination in older dogs.
+It can also be triggered through inappropriate punishment, although this is not always true.

 You should never punish submissive urination—it will only worsen the problem.
 It is important to remember that your reaction and body language to the problem can intensify it, so be sure not to cause fear or anxiety for your dog.

 There are many things we can do to minimize submissive urination.
-The main training goal is to build confidence and redirect the dog’s mind to actions other than urinating when concerned or excited.
+The primary training goal is to build confidence and redirect the dog’s mind to actions other than urinating when concerned or excited.

 Ignore the Behavior